-Award: Certificate in Electrical Technology
+Award: Certificate in Electrical Technology Semester Hours Required for Graduation: 35

 This program provides basic and advanced instruction in electricity.
 A skill-based training program, it is designed to benefit those currently employed in the field and those seeking entry-level job skills.
 (This program is only offered presently as dual enrollment for high school students.)